cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

 ## How we applied what we learned

+In Alpha, we continued research by speaking with owners and employees at small- and medium-sized businesses.
+We also interviewed police of jurisdiction (including frontline staff, sergeants, investigators, call takers and victim services).
+In total, we spoke with 60 victims and 14 police.
+As we learned more about what both victims and police need, we were able to address more of those needs in the prototypes we built.

+We began to understand reasons why victims don't report cybercrime:
+  - Victims feel embarrassed, ashamed, at fault
+  - Victims don’t know what their options are for reporting
+  - Victims had been disappointed or intimidated by law enforcement in the past

+We also learned about what data police need from a report to investigate:
+  - Suspect details
+  - Reporter contact information
+  - Dates, times and locations of the events
+  - How people where contacted
+  - What kind of technology was affected
+  - What was lost or damaged
+  - What was said or done for this to happen
+  - A statement in the first person
+  - A linear story and timeline
+  - Any supporting evidence

-We took learnings from interviews and early concept testing and applied them to prototypes through incremental, but informed changes.
+We took all these learnings from interviews and early concept testing and applied them to prototypes through incremental, but informed changes.

 ### Simply asking for data is not enough
 There are many barriers that affect victims' ability to provide information especially without face-to-face interactions with someone who can empathize, provide context, and help a victim orient themselves in their situation.
 We found that many of the things victims struggle with, police are burdened by as well.